-ASU expects and requires all its students to act with honesty and integrity, and respect the rights of others in carrying out all academic assignments and exams.
-Each student in this class is expected to abide by the ASU Academic Integrity Policy (https://provost.asu.edu/academicintegrity) and Student Code of Conduct.
+ASU requires all its students to act with honesty & integrity, and respect the rights of others in carrying out all academic assessments.
+Each student is expected to abide by the ASU Academic Integrity Policy (https://provost.asu.edu/academicintegrity) and Student Code of Conduct.

 Discussions are encouraged for assignments.
 However, individual assignments must be your own work.
-Copying will not be tolerated.
 Teamwork must be the original work of the team and each team member is expected to have contributed to the team's work.
-Cheating on assignments will result in a ZERO for that assignment and further consequences according to the school policy.
-Turning in a copy of another student's work under another name, copying from internet sources, allowing others to copy your work, copying resources from previous semesters, using too much help from tutors/Chegg etc., or using textbook solution manuals constitutes cheating and will result in a ZERO for that assignment and further consequences according to the school policy.
+Copying/cheating on assignments will result in a ZERO for that assignment and further consequences according to the school policy.
+Turning in a copy of another student's work under another name, copying from internet sources, allowing others to copy your work, copying resources from previous semesters, using help from tutors/Chegg etc., or using textbook solution manuals constitutes cheating and will result in a ZERO for that assignment and further consequences according to the school policy.